nnorman312/nnorman312.github.io/README.md

 - Create a bubble chart that displays the bacteria cultures per sample
 - Create a gauge chart to plot the weekly washing frequency of the individual
 - Display the individual's demographic information and each key-value pair from the dataset

+D3 Challenge:

+Using information from the U.S. Census Bureau and D3 techniques, I create an interactive scatter plot that displays health risks of certain demographics by state.
+I code this graphic in the app.js file and pull in the data from data.csv.
+The scatter plot includes interchangable variables such as Age (Median) vs. Smokes (%), In Poverty (%) vs. Obesity (%), and Household Income (Median) vs. Lacks Healthcare(%).